Erika Jayne Posts Racy Lingerie Photos, Users Slam Her For Poor Timing And Tell Her To ‘Read The Room’

 “EJ, I love youuuu, but please repost in a couple of days instead…” another added.

 There were some loyal fans of the RHOBH star who supported the photo, but the criticism of her timing was overwhelming.
 Erika is also in the middle of a very public and messy divorce with estranged husband Tom Girardi.
-Their case has seen bombshell after bombshell after new scandals involving Tom are being brought to light.
+Their case has seen bombshell after bombshell with new scandals involving Tom being brought to light.
 Tom has been accused of multiple affairs, as well as embezzlement.
-Some users suggested Erika also put the sexy posts on hold while she’s in the middle of the case.
+Some users also suggested Erika should put the sexy posts on hold while she’s in the middle of the case.

-On January 7, Erika posted another Savage X Fenty promotion where she wore waist-high purple fishnet stockings and a purple satin top.
-The Chicago actress bent over in a closet, with her long blond locks falling towards the ground as she stared into the camera.
-She was subsequently attacked again in for not taking world events into consideration when posting the pics.
+On January 7, Erika posted another Savage X Fenty promotion where she wore waist-high purple fishnet stockings and a satin top in the same color.
+The Chicago actress bent over in a closet, with her long blond locks falling toward the ground as she stared at the camera.
+She was subsequently attacked again for not taking world events into consideration when posting the pics.

 “I love you but read the room sis.
 Not the time for this sort of content,” one fan said.